Dennis619/Snake_Project_Udacity/README.md

 ## Functionalities added to the Projcet.
 The following modifications where made on the stater code:
-1. The following were added to the project:
-    a.
-Main Menu- is responsible for managing user inputs and changing game setting.
+1. Main Menu- is responsible for managing user inputs and changing game setting.
-    b.
-Player - manages the player information by allowing them to enter their name and store their high score
+2. Player - manages the player information by allowing them to enter their name and store their high score (Player data is store under src/files/playerInfo.txt)
-    c.
-Food - that is an interface of Normal Food class(growth of snake size + 1), Double Growth Food(growth of snake size + 2), Triple Growth Food(growth of snake size + 3) and Poison(kills the snake)
+3. Food - that is an interface of Normal Food class(growth of snake size + 1), Double Growth Food(growth of snake size + 2), Triple Growth Food(growth of snake size + 3) and Poison(kills the snake)
-    d.
-Game difficulty - that manages the start speed of the snake.
+4. Game difficulty - that manages the start speed of the snake.

 ## Addressed Rubic Points
 ### Loops, Functions, I/O